domenicweber/learn_command_line_exercises/chapter_5/Readme.md

 > Can you go to the slash temp slash log directory?

 No.  I'm in the chapter_5 directory.
 There is a temp directory but no log directory so I can't go somewhere if it hasn't been created yet.
 Were there a log directory I could type `cd temp/log`
+UPDATE: Jason suggested I go ahead and make the log directory inside the tmp directory.
+To do that I `cd /tmp` then `mkdir log`.
+Now it exists so I can go there with `cd /tmp/log`